 The lighthouse, which opened to the public in 2007, is now home to home to OSU research and academic staff.

 The South Bass Island Lighthouse is one of the landmarks of the southern tip of the island, which, if you take the Miller Ferry, will be your gateway to the Bay.
 You will also be able to see the Put-in-Bay Waterfront Condos, and of course, Perry’s Victory and International Peace Memorial towering above it all!
 It’s a perfect way to say hello to Put-in-Bay, and we hope to see you there soon!

-If you plan on staying overnight here at the island, don’t delay, because our Put in Bay resort, condos, and rentals fill up fast.
-Check out the lodging options and take a ferry to Put in Bay today!
+If you plan on staying overnight here at the island, don’t delay, because our Put in Bay resorts, condos, and rentals fill up fast.
+There are plenty of Put-in-Bay hotels and vacation rentals to choose from.
+One of the best options is the Island Club.
+These rental homes are perfect for all group sizes.
+They also offer golf cart rentals which is very convenient.
+Check out the lodging options and take a ferry to visit Put in Bay today!

 Other Put-in-Bay Attractions and Things to Do

 Getting to your Put-in-Bay vacation destination is extremely easy.
 There are two Put-in-Bay ferries that come and go from the island.
 The Jet Express has ports the disembark from Port Clinton and Sandusky.
 The other option is the Miller Ferry which disembarks from Catawba Island.
 Make sure to grab a island guide as leave the ferry.
 There will be Put-in-Bay golf cart rentals and Put-in-Bay taxis available once you arrive.